 Brown Suede Penny Loafers

-Brown suede penny loafers are a good option to reach for if you’re just starting to experiment with loafers in your wardrobe.
-Brown being a neutral colour will give you almost limitless styling options.
+Brown suede penny loafers are a good option to reach for if you're just starting to experiment with loafers in your wardrobe.
+With brown being a neutral colour, it will give you almost limitless styling options.
 Suede is a classic material that will lend itself well to many different outfits for various occasions.

 How to Wear Penny Loafers with Jeans